 Certificate Settings

-A longer string describing the certificate
+A longer string describing the certificate and its purpose.

-Whether this entry is active
+Whether this certificate is considered active.

 This entry will be ignored

-Private Key:
+Private Key

-2048-bit RSA is an acceptable default choice, but larger keys are more secure
+2048-bit RSA is an acceptable default choice, but larger keys are more secure.

-Preferred Chain:
+Preferred Chain

 If the ACME CA provides multiple trust chains, this field allows the user to choose an alternate preferred chain.
 This utilizes a case-insensitive substring match to locate a chain.